pmndrs/react-three-a11y/README.md

 <A11y role="link" href="https://url.com" ... />
 ```

-Uses this `pointer` cursor.
+Uses the `pointer` cursor.
 Special attributes: `href`.

 This role is meant to emulate the behaviour of a regular html link.
 It should be used in combination with something that will trigger navigation on click.
-Just like the button one, it is accessible to all kind of user.

 ```diff
 - Don't forget to provide the href attribute as he is required for screen readers to read it correctly !